In this article

 Can I change my ratings?

-Participants can change the ratings they've given to thoughts using the back and forward arrows that are next to the thought counter.
+Participants can change the ratings they've given to thoughts using the back and forward arrows that are next to the thought counter (or by scrolling back up the page in our scrolling platform).
 Simply find the thought you've changed your mind about and click the new rating.

 How do I skip a thought?